acmesh-official/acme.sh/README.md

 ```

-You can set "no" to the param to use default falue.
+You can set "no" to the param to use default value.

 # Just issue a cert:
 ```